Basgolfer/TCUK-JDBC-Lab/README.md

 * The repositories are where all the database logic actually happens.
 * The services are what call the repositories and do the actual computation requested by the controllers.

+Keep in mind that you might end up having to use things like RowMappers and ResultSetExtractors.
+Just a reminder not to forget about those.

 ## Step 1 -- People
 For this first part, we want to handle Creating, Reading, Updating, and Deleting people from our database.
 The schema is in the `resources/schema-h2.sql` file, and you can view it in the H2 console as well.